Mentalab-hub/explorepy/docs/installation.rst

 the `release page <https://github.com/Mentalab-hub/explorepy/releases/download/v1.5.0/MentaLab_ExplorePy_1.5.0.exe>`_.
 Please note that the dependencies will be installed automatically.

-Option 2: pip install (for additional use in Python scripts, more advanced)
+Option 2: Installation through Python Package Index(PiPy) and pip(for additional use in Python scripts, more advanced)

 This option is recommended for users who not only want to use the command prompt, but also want to include ExplorePy functionalities in their own Python scripts.
 In this case, you must use the Anaconda software to access ExplorePy.